 I suppose we shouldn’t expect much more from a shampoo ad, but I lament the ending anyway.
 It resonates with a wider cultural trend in which feminist empowerment has been conflated with individual gain within a patriarchal system, not a collective effort to end patriarchy once and for all.

 This is the lesson of Sheryl Sandberg’s Lean In: the system’s all set up to fuck you over, she acknowledges, but then she whispers: I will try to help you get to the top anyway.
 No matter if you have to step all over lots of other women on the way.
 That’s not feminism, that’s self-interest.
-And it’s certainly not progressive change.Lisa Wade is a professor of sociology at Occidental College and the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+And it’s certainly not progressive change.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter, Facebook, and Instagram.